andreafabrizi/DNSProxy/README.md

 *ns.php* resolver script.
 This software is completeley  TOR-friendly, it requires minimal resources.

+## Headline: why DNSP ?
+This is a new idea in terms of transport of DNS outside of it's original scope.
+This proxy project might well evolve in direction of having an IP protocol number assignement, or something like that.

 ## Building

 Building is easy on Mac and Ubuntu, CentOS, Fedora...
 Probably UNIX and Windows.